 Are there any suspected or confirmed cases of COVID-19 at CVCC?

 The Dean of Students and Campus Services College Services maintains a list of confirmed and reported cases of COVID-19.
 Students and employees should report positive test results or any suspected symptoms or concerns to the Dean of Students and College Services, Dr. Sherri Taylor, at email@example.com.

 How will I be updated on COVID-19 issues impacting the College?

 CVCC will provide updates through the Website, Blackboard, email, SchoolCast, and social media.
 Please ensure that we have your updated contact information.

 What should I do if I suspect that I have the Coronavirus?

-If you are exhibiting symptoms, follow the steps in this fact sheet to help prevent spreading it to others in your home and community.
-You should also seek medical attention and contact College officials regarding your status at COVIDemail@example.com.
-When contacting us, please use your full name and student identification (ID) number.
-Since the College is a mandatory reporter, your status will be reported to appropriate officials; otherwise, it will remain confidential.
+If you are exhibiting symptoms, seek medical attention and contact Dr. Sherri Taylor, Dean of Students and Campus Services at firstname.lastname@example.org.
+Please use your full name and student identification (ID) number.
+Since the College is a mandatory reporter, your status will be reported to appropriate officials, if required; otherwise, it will remain confidential.

 Should I cancel any travel plans?